KeithBird/Taylor-series-visualization-tutorial/README.md

 > y’ = dy / dx

-The "dt" is an infinitely tiny interval of time, and the "ds"􏰧􏰨􏰩􏰪 is an infinitely tiny interval of position.
+The "dt" is an infinitely tiny interval of time, and the "ds"  is an infinitely tiny interval of position.
 Why do they need to be so tiny?
 Because the closer the time is to the present, the more accurate our prediction is.
 For example, you can know what you are doing next second, but you don’t know what you are doing next month.

 ## page 2